matthew-brett/les-pilot/school_and_fertility.rst

     >>> plt.scatter(school_fertility['school'], school_fertility['fertility'])
     <...>

-Last, we save the data frame we made to a file, so we can use these values again.
-When saving, we drop off the first implicit column, with the case
+We save the data frame we made to a file, so we can use these values again.
-numbers:
+When saving, we drop off the first implicit column, with the case numbers:

 .. nbplot::